royqh1979/PyEasyGraphics/docs/tutorials/004_shapes.rst

 Flood Fill
 ----------
 Non-regular shapes can be filled by flood fill.
 The shape to be filled must be enclosed by an outline.
-The follow program uses flood fill to fill a pedal.
+The follow program uses flood fill to fill a petal.

 .. code-block:: python